-TIP: If you walk the High Line, stop by the Chelsea Market that has shops with unique culinary delights as well as retail shops with flair.
+TIP: If you walk the High Line, stop by the Chelsea Market which has shops with unique culinary delights as well as retail shops with flair.

 The huge indoor market is open Monday - Saturday 7 am to 9 pm (21:00), and Sunday 8 am to 8 pm (20:00).

-Totally free, totally fun!
+Totally free and totally fun!
 Being in the studio audience of one of your favorite shows is possible.

 We have compiled a list of New York TV show tapings along with how you can get tickets.

-While many are taped during the day, here are the shows that tape in the early evening or performed live at night.
+While many are taped during the day, here are the shows that tape in the early evening or take place live at night.